 In its role as the Competent Authority the Marine Institute carries out a number of functions including:

-- Fish Health Authorisation of aquaculture production businesses
+- Fish Health Approval of aquaculture establishments

 - Co-ordination of the national fish health surveillance programme